Stonecoast MFA in Creative Writing

 Associate Director: Robin Talbot

-The Stonecoast M.F.A.
-Program in Creative Writing is a low-residency graduate program that brings together a faculty of nationally known writers from across the United States.
-The M.F.A. is a two-year program, alternating intensive ten-day residencies with six-month independent writing projects supervised by the faculty mentors.
-The M.F.A. offers an interdisciplinary curriculum, including creative nonfiction, fiction, poetry, and popular fiction, with possibilities for elective work in such areas as writing about nature, writing for young adults, scriptwriting, performance, and translation.
+The Stonecoast MFA Program in Creative Writing is a low-residency graduate program that brings together a faculty of nationally known writers from across the United States.
+The MFA is a two-year program, alternating intensive ten-day residencies with six-month independent writing projects supervised by the faculty mentors.
+The MFA offers an interdisciplinary curriculum, including creative nonfiction, fiction, poetry, and popular fiction, with possibilities for elective work in such areas as writing about environment, writing for young adults, dramatic writing, performance, and writing for social justice.

 Low-residency programs give students significant flexibility in pursuing graduate work as they do not require a day-to-day presence on campus.

 The cost of the low-residency graduate writing program is $8,000 per semester plus USM's unified fee and room and board.
 Tuition is subject to change without notice; however, we will post information about tuition changes as soon as it is available.
 The fee structure for this long-distance learning program is separate from the usual USM graduate tuition.
 The MFA does not charge a higher rate for out-of-state students.
 Some scholarships are available.

 For application instructions, go to usm.maine.edu/apply and find the Graduate Application Process.

 Questions on the admissions process should be directed to the Office of Admissions at (207) 780-4386 or firstname.lastname@example.org.
 For more information on the curriculum or the program, contact the Stonecoast M.F.A. office at (207) 780-5262 or email@example.com.